-The scope of this ECP is strictly limited to the legal, information technology, and administrative requirements for documenting FHA closings using Electronic Records and signatures in lieu of hardcopy submissions.
+The scope of this ECP is strictly limited to the legal, information technology, and administrative requirements for documenting FHA closings using Electronic Records and signatures in lieu of hardcopy or scanned pdf submissions.
 It is not intended to override any substantive Multifamily Housing or Healthcare Program policies related to the underwriting or insurance of FHA loans.
-Except as expressly provided, this protocol does not authorize departures from the Multifamily Accelerated Processing Guide 4430.G ("MAP Guide"), Healthcare Mortgage Insurance Program Handbook 4232.1 ("Section 232 Handbook"), Hospital Mortgage Insurance Program Handbook 4615.1 ("Section 242 Handbook"), or any HUD forms; alter or countermand Program Obligations; or otherwise modify established closing procedures.
+Except as expressly provided, the ECP does not authorize departures from the Multifamily Accelerated Processing Guide 4430.G ("MAP Guide"), Healthcare Mortgage Insurance Program Handbook 4232.1 ("Section 232 Handbook"), Hospital Mortgage Insurance Program Handbook 4615.1 ("Section 242 Handbook"), or any HUD forms; alter or countermand Program Obligations; or otherwise modify established closing procedures.

-Due to differences in the closing process, Healthcare Program loans involving hospitals (Section 242) may warrant special considerations or other departures from this ECP.
-HUD Closing Attorneys should consult with Lender's Counsel to identify the best avenues for addressing these circumstances.
 Any necessary or appropriate departures from this ECP should be submitted for approval in accordance with the process described in Section 5.3 C. These requests will be considered on a project-by-project basis.